 tl;dr: The good: Audit went well.
-Lúcás Meier’s Caith-Sith threshold ECDSA protocol seems like a reasonable, conservative choice.
+Lúcás Meier’s Cait-Sith threshold ECDSA protocol seems like a reasonable, conservative choice.
 The bad: Near’s MPC currently works in a 5 out of 8 setting, without any proactive refresh.

 Notes